 Man killed near rapper’s music video shoot is identified

-OAKLAND PARK — A week after a man was shot and killed near a music video shoot in Oakland Park, detectives have released his identity.
+OAKLAND PARK, Fla. — A week after a man was shot and killed near a music video shoot in Oakland Park, detectives have released his identity.

 Broward Sheriff’s Office Oakland Park District deputies had heard gunshots coming from a nearby gas station after responding to a noise complaint about a rapper’s music video shoot at a local flea market.